ericrasmussen/chromaticleaves/posts/functional-javascript-review.markdown

 meant to be illustrative of course, but you will see examples like a [*flat* function](https://github.com/funjs/book-source/blob/bdea86177e3c8b5ab2d27de7e79deb74b1f72b38/chapter06.js#L134) that is designed to take an array and recursively flatten any arrays it contains.
-The consequence of course is that the function's sole parameter, *ary*, will sometimes be a non-array value that needs to be returned as an array.
+One consequence is that the function's sole parameter, *ary*, will eventually be a non-array value that needs to be wrapped in an array when returned.

-But setting aside my usual predilections, if you squint hard enough, you can see the values as sum types and accept this as a very reasonable and flexible way to write flexible JavaScript code.
-There is certainly no question that it works, is understandable, and takes better advantage of JavaScript than my usual rigid adherence to pretending the issue doesn't exist.
+But setting aside my usual predilections, if you squint hard enough, you can see these values as sum types and accept this as a very reasonable and flexible way to write extensible JavaScript.
+There is certainly no question that it works, is understandable, and takes better advantage of the language than my usual rigid adherence to pretending the issue doesn't exist.

-Many of the other chapters focus on collections-based programming with higher order functions, leveraging primtive types, and encapsulation through functions.
+Many of the other chapters focus on collections-based programming with higher order functions, leveraging primitive types, and encapsulation through functions.
 Fogus also answers the question of how to take advantage of objects without giving into inheritance, and he manages to weave an object compositional style (mixins) with a functional API in a very slick way.